The complete Pick property for pairs of kernels and Shimorin's factorization: More on Shimorin certificates and zero sets

 \section{More on Shimorin certificates and zero sets}

 Further consequences of the existence of a Shimorin certificate for $(k,\ell)$ appear in this appendix.

-\begin{remark} In Remark~\ref{anykernel} and in the proof of Proposition~\ref{betweencerts} item~\eqref{i:btw:1}, we saw examples of Shimorin certificates with the property that, for any $w, v\in X$ with $w\neq v,$ the sets $X^w_0, X^v_0$ are always disjoint.
+\begin{remark} In Section \ref{ShimnstrShim}, we saw examples of Shimorin certificates with the property that, for any $w, v\in X$ with $w\neq v,$ the sets $X^w_0, X^v_0$ are always disjoint.
 Unfortunately, this will not be true in general.
 To see why, observe that, given any two Shimorin certificates $\{p[z]\}$ and $\{q[z]\}$ and an arbitrary decomposition $X=X_1\cup X_2,$ one can always consider the collection $\{p[z]\}_{z\in X_1}\cup\{q[z]\}_{z\in X_2}$, which will be a Shimorin certificate with potential overlap between $X^w_0$ and $X^v_0$ . \end{remark}

 The next two lemmas will shed further light on the relation between $X^w_0, X^w_1$ appearing in equation~\eqref{certdecomp} and $(k, \ell)$ and so might be of independent interest. \begin{lemma} Let $w\in X.$ For any $z, v\in X^w_1,$ we either have $\ell(z, v)=0$ or $p[w](z, v)=1.$ \end{lemma} \begin{proof} Note that, since $w\in X^w_0$, Lemma~\ref{ellsplit} implies that all diagonal entries of are equal to zero.
 Thus, every other entry has to be zero as well, so for every $z,v \in X^w_1,$ and the conclusion follows. \end{proof}